 But once you start the welding process and it detects the arc, the lens gets activated and the ADF (Auto Darkening Filter) takes into effect automatically and the shade level increase between the range of 8-13.

 The larger the number of arc sensors in the helmet, the higher the chances of detecting the arc and activating the ADF quickly.
 Most of the ADF welding helmets normally come with 4 sensors and can detect the presence of an arc within a few milliseconds.
 It even doesn’t matter the position of the welder is in, it is the sensors that detect the arc and activate the darkening filter.

-Even for outdoor projects, the auto-darkening helmets work better as they come with good light sensitivity adjustment features.
-Another highlight of this safety welding helmet is that it offers you a stable positioning even while working for longer hours.
+For outdoor projects, the auto-darkening helmets work better as they come with good light sensitivity adjustment features.
+Another highlight of these welding helmets is that it offers you a stable positioning even while working for longer hours.
 Welders don’t need to reposition it all the time as you can see through the lens even when you are not welding